 Freeze the coconut oil

-All of my scone recipes on SGTO feature grated frozen coconut oil.
-I prefer coconut oil because of the soft texture it gives scones, but it can be replaced 1:1 with cold vegan butter.
-Simply scoop ½ cup of room temperature coconut oil into a small bowl and then add to the freezer for around 15 minutes.
+I love making scones with coconut oil because of the soft texture it gives them, though it can be replaced 1:1 with cold vegan butter.
+Simply scoop ½ cup of room temperature coconut oil into a small bowl and then add it to the freezer for around 15 minutes.

 Mix the dry ingredients first

-Unlike homemade cookies where the wet ingredients get mixed first and then the dry ingredients get added, scones are the complete opposite.
-First, mix together all the dry ingredients in one bowl.
-This includes the flour, sugar, salt, baking powder, and lime zest.
+Unlike homemade cookies, where the wet ingredients get mixed first, scones are the complete opposite.
+Making scones starts by mixing the dry ingredients first, including the flour, sugar, salt, baking powder, and lime zest.

 Cut the coconut oil into the dry ingredients

-Once the dry ingredients are mixed together, remove the coconut oil from the freezer and grate it into the bowl.
-I use a hand grater, but even a knife to chop up the coconut oil works.
+Once the dry ingredients are mixed, remove the coconut oil from the freezer and grate it into the bowl.
+I use a hand grater, but using a knife to chop up the coconut oil will also work.

 Then, add in the wet ingredients & blackberries

-Now that the coconut oil has been cut into the dough, add in the wet ingredients including the almond milk and vanilla.
+Now that the coconut oil has been cut into the dough, add in the wet ingredients, including the oat milk and vanilla.
 Then, use the pastry cutter to mix until a shaggy dough forms and no dry spots remain.

 Tips for the best scone dough: